mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### ha_listen_address

-Listen address/hostname and port to receive unified alerting messages for other Grafana instances.
+Listen address/hostname and port to receive unified alerting messages for other Mosaicoo instances.
 The port is used for both TCP and UDP.
-It is assumed other Grafana instances are also running on the same port.
+It is assumed other Mosaicoo instances are also running on the same port.
 The default value is `0.0.0.0:9094`.

 ### ha_advertise_address

-Explicit address/hostname and port to advertise other Grafana instances.
+Explicit address/hostname and port to advertise other Mosaicoo instances.
 The port is used for both TCP and UDP.

 ### ha_peers